 Wondering how you can do better on the reading section in either the ACT or SAT?
-A great way is to skip the passage almost entirely and read the questions first.
+Here’s one of our ACT / SAT reading tips: read the questions first.
+Skip the passage almost entirely and read the questions first.

 Read At Least the First Sentence